patricegautier/unifiZabbix/README.md

 I am currently running those on the current version of the base software as of August 2020: Zabbix 5.0.2, Unifi 4.3.20 and AirMax 8.7.1, UDMP 1.8.0, controller 6.0.13

+# BREAKING:  it turns out the zabbix export feature does not export the entirety of the templates and they will not work after being imported on the other side.
+Please hold on using this package for now.

 # Templates